List of experimental errors and frauds in physics: Famous experimental errors

 Published in Annalen der Physik and said to be the first journal paper to cite Einstein's 1905 electrodynamics paper.
 Walter Kaufmann stated that his results were not compatible with special relativity.
 According to Gerald Holton, it took a decade for the shortcomings of Kaufmann's test to be realised: during this time, critics of special relativity were able to claim that the theory was invalidated by the available experimental evidence.
+However, in 1906 and 1907, Planck had already published his own conclusion on the behavior of the inertial mass of electrons with high speeds.
+He had showed that Kaufmann's results are not fully decisive and would lead to superluminal velocities.